ManOfFeathers/fractal-practice/README.md

 ![](output/cantor.png)

 ##### Here's another image produced by recursive math, this time a series of lines that never stop dividing themselves.
-The output isn't perfect, as the pixels being drawn round out due to the canvas size, but it sort of demonstrates the function's basic behavior
+The output isn't perfect, as the pixels being drawn round out due to the small canvas, but it sort of demonstrates the function's basic behavior.